tanupoo/fiapy/doc/JSON-data-model.md

     ]
 ~~~~

-<condition spec> must be formed by some of the entries.
+"condition spec" must be formed by some of the entries.
 each etnry must be used at once.
 "state" : "changed" is usually used to initiate the TRAP protocol.

-<value> is a string representing the value.
+"value" is a string representing the value.
 it must be quoted by a double quotation and
 a double quatation is not allowed in the content of the value.

-<uuid spec> is optional.
+"uuid spec" is optional.

-<acceptableSize spec> is optional.
+"acceptableSize spec" is optional.

-<cursor spec> is optional and valid to use when the query method is used.
+"cursor spec" is optional and valid to use when the query method is used.
     Should this description be put in the IEEE1888 base specification.
 TBC.
-the content of <cursor> depends on the implementation.
+the content of "cursor" depends on the implementation.

-<ttl spec>, <callbackData spec> and <callbackControl spec> are valid in the TRAP protocol.
+"ttl spec", "callbackData spec" and "callbackControl spec" are valid in the TRAP protocol.

 ## response message